tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 This document provides an illustrated guide to the use of the bdqffdq ontology.

-### 1.3 Status of the content of this document
+### 1.4 Status of the content of this document

-Section 1 is non-normative.
+Sections 1 and 3 are non-normative.

 Section 2 is normative.